ohthehugemanatee/win10vm/README.md

 2) Edit `win10.xml` and change lines 49-50 with the location and type of your disk image, and lines 20-29 (`cputune`) and 49 (`topology`) to match the physical topology of your CPU.
 3) Either enable 1GB hugepages, or remove the `<memoryBacking>` stanza from `win10.xml`.
 To enable 1GB hugepages:
   * use the included `test-available-pagesize.sh` to check if your system will support 1GB hugepages.
-  * add `hugepagesz=1G default_hugepagesz=1G` to your kernel parameters in `/etc/default/grub.conf`
+  * add `hugepagesz=1G hugepages=8` to your kernel parameters in `/etc/default/grub.conf`
   * reboot
-  * as root, allocate 8GB of hugepages with `echo 8 > /sys/kernel/mm/hugepages/hugepages-1048576kB/nr_hugepages` before starting the VM.
 3) Define the XMLs in this repository for libvirt. `virsh define /path/to/this/repo/networks/default.xml` and then `virsh define /path/to/this/repo/win10.xml`.

 At this point you can start the VM with `virt-manager` or `virsh` directly.
+If you want to use the CPU and memory optimizations, read on!

 ### CPU Affinity